Ever heard the old saying “an ounce of prevention is worth a pound of cure”? It should be engraved on concealed carry licenses all across the country.

 As my friend and fellow instructor Georges Rahbani tells me, his experience is that luck may be more than 50% of the outcome in a defensive shooting.
 Note he doesn’t make the distinction between good luck and bad luck, because it might go either way.
 You might get lucky, or you might be unlucky, and there’s no way to know in advance which it will be.

 The best way to put that luck on your side is to do whatever you can to keep from needing to use it.
 Yes, have a defensive firearm (if you’re allowed to and are so inclined.)
-But also study a good defensive martial art; learn about pre-assault cues and social violence; listen to your inner sense about danger; study how criminals choose their victims; install proper lighting and door reinforcements; travel with the means to secure your hotel room; and all the other things I’ve talked about in this blog and on my PDN Training Talk Show.
+But also study a good defensive martial art; learn about pre-assault cues and social violence; listen to your inner sense about danger; study how criminals choose their victims; install proper lighting and door reinforcements; travel with the means to secure your hotel room; and all the other things I’ve talked about in this blog.

 If for some reason lethal violence still visits you, that’s when your skills with your defensive firearm come into play.
 If, however, you do all you can do to prevent the encounter, your chances of needing your gun are dramatically reduced.